Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 Computing the marginal likelihood for neural networks involves intractable integrals.
-The Laplace approximation \citep[ch.~27]{laplace1774memoire,mackay2003information} offers a solution, by approximating the posterior $p(\param|\data,\hypothesis)$ by a Gaussian $q(\param) = \mathcal N(\param; \vmu, \bar{\mH}_\paramstar)$ with a matched mode and Hessian.
-Since the posterior is proportional to the joint we obtain
+The Laplace approximation \citep[\S~27]{laplace1774memoire,mackay2003information} offers a solution by approximating the log joint of the parameters and data, $p(\data, \param \given \hypothesis)$, with a second-order Taylor expansion around a mode $\paramstar$: